Aaron Dwight Stevens: Trial and execution

 There seems to be no mercy for those who are willing to help those who have none to help them.

 My heart feels like bleeding to think how many thousands are worse off in this land than I am now.
 Oh, that I could see this country free, I would give a thousand lives if I had them to give.

 At one point his trial had been "removed" to Federal Court in Staunton, Virginia, "in order that witnesses of other States be summoned."
 However, his trial took place in Charles Town, in a special session of the Circuit Court which the Virginia Legislature authorized.
-For his part in Brown's raid, Stevens was convicted of conspiring with slaves to revolt, and was executed on March 16, 1860, in Charles town, Virginia, one day after his 29th birthday.
+For his part in Brown's raid, Stevens was convicted of conspiring with slaves to revolt, and was executed on March 16, 1860, in Charles Town, West Virginia, one day after his 29th birthday.
 His last words to Brown were "Captain Brown, I'll see you in a better land."
+Albert Hazlett was also executed on that day.

 His body was sent immediately to Perth Amboy, New Jersey, to the house of Marcus and Rebecca B. Spring, the latter of whom had nursed him in the Charles Town jail.
 A funeral was held there.
 He was buried at the Eagleswood Cemetery, at the nearby Eagleswood Military Academy, an abolitionist school directed at one time by Theodore Weld, next to the graves of James G. Birney and her father Arnold Buffum.
 In 1898 he was reinterred, with 9 others, next to John Brown's grave, at the John Brown Farm, in North Elba, New York.